EloiStree/EloiStree/README.md

 Support my works 💰🪙:
 https://en.tipeee.com/eloistree/

-Support me by improving your inventory:
+Support me by improving your inventory 📦:
 - [Look at what I bough in the past](https://github.com/EloiStree/AmazonAssociateLinks/blob/main/BoughtHistory.md)
 - [What I tip to buy depending on projects](https://github.com/EloiStree/AmazonAssociateLinks/)
--

 -------------

 If you see this sign ´ꬲ🧰´, it means that one of my toolbox(es) is around.